 One of the greatest goalies in NHL history, Patrick Roy is an undisputed legend.
 On the ice and in the hobby, he remains one of hockey's most popular players.
 Even in retirement, Patrick Roy cards not only continue to make regular appearances in new sets, but they're often a focal point for collectors.

 Winner of four Stanley Cups, Patrick Roy also won the Vezina Trophy as the NHL's top goaltender three times.
 He ranks among the all-time leaders in several key categories, although his standings at the very top have taken a bit of a hit thanks to Martin Brodeur.
 That hasn't hindered Roy's iconic status among hockey fans, particularly in Montreal.

 Patrick Roy cards are still some of the most popular in the hobby, especially amongst his fellow goalies.
 He has just two official rookie cards, although there are a couple of other oddball items that can be found at reasonable prices.
 Roy is one of those players that moves no matter the card.
 He has plenty of high-end autographs and memorabilia cards and continues to sign regularly for Panini, Upper Deck and Panini.

 Because he's a legend, Patrick Roy cards are a fairly safe and stable bet.
 At this point, collectors shouldn't expect a huge swing in prices as his status is pretty much set.
-There's a chance he could find himself back in the NHL as a coach, but that will not likely have much of an impact on his card values.
+Although he has returned to the NHL as a head coach, that will not likely have much of an impact on his card values.

 Patrick Roy Rookie Card Guide